Create a social app to log runs with running buddies

 Create some triggers to get things moving.

-• Tailor your triggers
+• Tailoring your triggers

 First, we'll create a triggers folder and define a link trigger for collecting our team's runs called log_run_trigger.ts: